dacarlin/bagel-protocol/production.md

 ### Instructions

-1. Set 2 mL tubes on ice, one per mutant
+1. Set round-bottom tubes on ice, one per mutant
-2. When the tubes are ice cold, add plasmid and competent cells and incubate on ice for 10 minutes
+2. When the tubes are ice cold, add plasmid and competent cells and incubate on ice for at least 10 minutes (20 min is better)
-3. Heat shock at 42 C for 60 seconds
+3. Heat shock at 42 C for 90 seconds
-4. Incubate on ice for 5 minutes
+4. Incubate on ice for 90 seconds
-5. Add 200 µL Terrific Broth and recover at 37 C for 1 hour
+5. Add 200 µL Terrific Broth and recover with shaking at 37 C for 1 hour
+6. Place plates in incubator upside down to warm them
+7. Right before the hour is up, add glass beads to each plate
-6. Pipet 200 µL recovered cells on to plate, add glass beads, shake, and get rid of beads
+6. Pipet 200 µL recovered cells on to plate and shake to spread out the cells
+7. After waiting a minute so that the liquid is absorbed, turn the plates upside down so that the beads fall onto the underside of the lid, and deposit beads into bleach solution for later recovery
-7. Incubate plate upside down overnight at 37 C
+7. Incubate plate *upside down* overnight at 37 C

 ### Tips and tricks

 + Chemical competent cells should be kept on ice at all times and never warmed
 + Program the thermocycler to perform steps 1-5
 + Some tips for [troubleshooting transformations from New England Biolabs](https://www.neb.com/tools-and-resources/usage-guidelines/chemical-transformation-tips)
++ If you are getting poor transformation efficiency, try recovering with 500 µL of media

 ## Day 2: Growth